An illustration of legacy software reengineering.

 Rehosting

-The main use case of the rehosting solution is when your on-premise platform is unaffordable and difficult to maintain.
+The primary use case of the rehosting solution is when your on-premise platform is unaffordable and difficult to maintain.
 Cloud solutions allow you to expand your capabilities and modernize the software capability without changing the system itself.
 Your employees won’t have to learn how the new software works.
 Furthermore, cloud services offer reliable and secure data storage.

 However, if your legacy code is ineffective, rehosting won’t help.
 In this case, it would rather be a temporary solution.